Why Tracking Day‑After GLP‑1 Symptoms Matters

 You’ll need a few simple prerequisites to capture day-after data reliably:

-- A tracking tool or account, like Pepio, to keep entries in one place
+- A tracking tool like Pepio to keep entries in one place (Pepio’s web tools are free and no sign-up; the iOS app handles ongoing tracking and reminders)

 - A phone or computer for quick logging after each shot